javadude/javadude.com/content/post/20100519-effective-eclipse/index.md

 tags:
 - eclipse

+thumbnail: eclipse.png

 ---

-A JUG talk from May 2010 I presented on Eclipse tips and tricks.
+A Java Users Group talk from May 2010 I presented on Eclipse tips and tricks.

 <!--more-->